dbzl-project11/dbzl-project11.github.io/teams/gtWarrriors.md

 ![](../images/gt.jpg)

 ### Theme Description
-- Any character who was introduced or played a significant role in a significant fight in DragonBall GT.
+- Any character who made significant contribution to the story of DragonBall GT.

 ### Team restrictions: